 Uxmal

-People seem to rave more about the Uxmal ruins more than they do about Chichen Itza, claiming this is the prettiest Mayan archaeological site in Mexico.
+People seem to rave more about the Uxmal ruins than Chichen Itza, claiming it’s the prettiest Mayan archaeological site in Mexico.

 READ ALSO: How to Get from Cancun to Merida

-Uxmal Opening Hours: 8 am – 5 pm
+Uxmal Opening Hours: Daily from 8 AM to 5 PM.

 Teotihuacan

 The history of Teotihuacan is shrouded in mystery.
-Historians and archaeologists alike keep scratching their heads and trying to figure out who built the city, what for, and why it went into demise.
+Historians and archaeologists alike keep scratching their heads and trying to figure out who built the city, what for, and why it went to its demise.

 There are many mysteries unsolved, but one thing is certain: Teotihuacan has to be on your list of places to visit in Mexico.
-It’s only a mere 40 km from Mexico City so you have no excuse.
+It’s only a mere 25 miles (40 km) from Mexico City.

 The entire city spans a total land area of 13 square kilometers.
-In fact, nearly all of the people in the Valley of Mexico lived in ancient Teotihuacan, so plan at least 2 or 3 hours to roam around.
+In fact, nearly all of the people in the Valley of Mexico lived in ancient Teotihuacan.
+You should plan around 2 or 3 hours for your visit, as there’s a lot of ground to cover.

 I could go all day about how amazing this city is, but it’s better if you just go and check it out by yourself!

-➤ If you want to take the edge off at the end of your long visit to Teotihuacan while getting an extra taste (quite literally) of Mexican culture, check out this Teotihuacan tour with Tequila Tasting!
-It includes pick-up from and drop-off at Mexico City, of course. ➥ BOOK IT HERE
+➤ To get an extra taste (quite literally) of Mexican culture, check out this Teotihuacan Immersive Toyr no Crowds, No Shops, No Tourist Traps.
+It includes pick-up from and drop-off at Mexico City, a visit to the ruins, and tequila. ➥ BOOK IT HERE

-➤ If you would rather go on your own, I recommend getting tickets in advance, it will save you time! ➥ BUY TICKETS
+➤ If you would rather go on your own, I recommend getting your Teotihuacan Tickets in advance, it will save you time! ➥ BUY TICKETS

 ➤ Now, do you want a once-in-a-lifetime experience?
-This Hot Air Balloon Flight over Teotihuacan will provide.
-Yes, you will get to admire Teotihuacan and the surrounding valley from the air!
+This Hot Air Balloon Flight over Teotihuacan from Mexico City will provide.
+You will get to admire Teotihuacan and the surrounding valley from the air.
 A magical experience, to say the least, and one of the cheapest hot air balloon rides you will find anywhere. ➥ BOOK IT HERE

 READ ALSO: 17 Best Tours from Mexico City

-Teotihuacan Opening Hours: 9 am – 5 pm
+Teotihuacan Opening Hours: Daily from 9 AM to 5 PM.

 Cholula